whatmakeart/whatmakeart.github.io/content/courses/experiments-in-electronic-arts/2025-spring/02-basic-interactivity/02-14-break-project-ideas-into-components.md

 ---
-title: 2.09 Break Project Idea into Components
+title: 2.14 Break Project Idea into Components
 date: 2025-01-27T12:00:00Z
-lastmod: 2025-01-06T17:36:51
+lastmod: 2025-01-27T07:03:37
 ---

 ## Assignment Deliverables

-A list of the main different components of your project concept at this time.
-Each item should have a sentence or two description of what it is and how it fits into the project.
+1. A list of the main different components of your project concept at this time.
+Each item should have a sentence or two description of what it is and how it fits into the project. (.docx, .pdf)
+   - Label file YYYYMMDD Lastname Firstname Break Project Into Components

 ## Overview